dduril/php-samples/readme.md

 # PHP Samples

-Short PHP scripts to demonstrate syntax and basic operations.
+Short PHP scripts to demonstrate syntax and general operations.
 These examples can be used as a primer for understanding and reviewing data types, variables, constants, expressions, control structures, functions, arrays and more.
+They were completed using several PHP books and online tutorials.

-Also included are common use cases involving object oriented programming, database programming, file io operations, processing forms, using cookies and sessions, debugging and exception handling.
+Also included are common scripts demonstrating how to perform object oriented programming, database programming, file io operations, processing forms, using cookies and sessions, debugging and exception handling.

+Referenced here are many links to getting started and learning about PHP editors, content management systems, frameworks and additional tools and utilities commonly used in PHP development.

+My goal is to document a general how-to for PHP and a quick stop for looking up the basics and prepping for interviews.

 ### Popular PHP Sites